Monolith Card Review

 - Some online merchants flag crypto card BIN numbers for additional verification

 For international use, Monolith Card works across borders, but keep the foreign transaction fee in mind.
-I have used it in multiple countries and it has been accepted everywhere that takes the card network (Visa/Mastercard).
+The card is accepted wherever the card network (Visa/Mastercard) is taken.
 ATM access abroad works too, though the combined fees of ATM withdrawal plus currency conversion can be steep.

 Loading your card is something you will do regularly, and the process matters.
 Some cards require you to manually convert crypto to fiat before spending, while others handle the conversion automatically at the point of sale.
 Auto-conversion is more convenient but you have less control over the exchange rate.
 Manual conversion lets you choose when to sell your crypto but requires more active management.
 Check which model Monolith Card uses and whether it fits your preferences.

-The day-to-day experience is honestly unremarkable - and I mean that as a compliment.
+The day-to-day experience is designed to be unremarkable — and that is a compliment.
 A crypto card should feel invisible.
-You load it up, you spend, and you do not think about the blockchain technology underneath.
+Load it up, spend, and ignore the blockchain technology underneath.
 Monolith Card achieves this for most common purchase scenarios.
-The transaction notifications show up on your phone like any other banking app, and the balance updates in real time.
+Transaction notifications appear on your phone like any other banking app, and the balance updates in real time.

 Monolith Card Card Tiers and Benefits Comparison